 Conscientious parents and teachers can cite a laundry list of specific ways in which they routinely provide the children they care about with the core needs of leadership, love, laughter, and learning.
 None of the ways these adults actively motivate kids is mysterious or magical to them.

-Instead, every word and deed that comes from these adults can be directly traced to one or more of these four fundamental means of persuasion:
+Instead, every word and deed that comes from these adults can be directly traced to one or more of the following four fundamental means of commitment:

 Leadership supplies the appropriate guidelines and guidance children require in order to feel a soothing sense of security, structure, and stability.